Request A Free Estimate

 Every spring, check the outside and inside of your door and window frames for signs of damage.
 Keep your eyes peeled for cracks, gaps, and other damage—make sure the door and window sits in the frame properly.
 Use caulk to fill in any gaps and cracks.

 The fascia board is a long, straight board mounted where the roof meets the wall of the house.
 It supports the roof trusses, the lower edge of the bottom tiles, and the rain gutters.
 Over time, your fascia board may warp or become damaged.
 When that happens, bats can squeeze up and under it to access your attics or walls.
-Inspect your fascia for signs of damage and fix them ASAP.
+Inspect your fascia for signs of damage and fix them as soon as possible.

 6. Rotting Siding